17ColinMiPerry/fitfolio-v3/README.md

 - 💪 Create and manage your workout routines
 - 🏋️‍♂️ Add exercises to your workouts
 - 📊 Track your sets, reps, and weights
-- 📱 Works great on phones and computers
 - 🔄 See your progress over time
 - 🎨 Clean, modern look that's easy on the eyes